How to Cook Tofu- Everything you need to know!

-How to Cook Tofu– in this comprehensive post, I’m going to talk all about what tofu is, how to cook tofu a bunch of different ways, and tofu nutrition facts!
+How to Cook Tofu– in this comprehensive post, I’m going to talk all about what tofu is, how to cook tofu on grill, in the oven, on the stovetop etc, AND tofu nutrition facts!

 I’ve been working on this post for WEEKS and I’m so glad that it’s finally here!